-A giant Trojan horse was parked across the street from Nipissing MPP Vic Fedeli's constituency office in downtown North Bay.
+This morning, a giant Trojan horse was parked across the street from Nipissing MPP Vic Fedeli's constituency office in downtown North Bay.

-Sharon Richer, a representative with Ontario Council of Hospital Unions, says this is one of 61 stops they will be making in the next six weeks.
+Sharon Richer, a representative with the Ontario Council of Hospital Unions, says this is one of 61 stops they will be making in the next six weeks.

 "Their plan is really deceptive, and it is dangerous for our public hospitals.
-Last year, the Ford government passed legislation expanding private for profit clinics, and we were out there loudly campaigning against it."
+Last year, the Ford government passed legislation expanding private for-profit clinics, and we were out there loudly campaigning against it."

 The protesters claim this fall, the government will be issuing new licenses to private clinics and providing them funding to perform 100,000 MRIs and CT scans.

 “Private for-profit clinics and hospitals are up to two to three times more expensive than public hospitals.
-The Ford government is taking our public tax funding for health care away from our local hospitals to give it to more costly for-profit clinics,” said Natalie Mehra, the executive director of the Ontario Health Coalition in a release.
+The Ford government is taking our public tax funding for health care away from our local hospitals to give it to more costly for-profit clinics,” said Natalie Mehra, the executive director of the Ontario Health Coalition in a news release.

 Henri Giroux, co-chair of the North Bay Health Coalition, believes the horse paints a grim picture for the future of public health care in Ontario.